 Breaches or suspected breaches to the Building Code

-Code covered entities must notify the ABCC of a breach, or a suspected breach of the Building Code no later than two working days after becoming aware of the breach or suspected breach.
+Code covered entities must notify the ABCC of a breach, or a suspected breach of the Building Code as soon as practicable but no later than two working days after becoming aware of the breach or suspected breach.

 When the initial notification is provided, the code covered entity is also required to set out the steps it proposes to take to rectify the breach.
 Within 14 days, a follow up notification confirming the steps taken to rectify the breach is required.